Top 5 Healthy Travel Hacks

 blog post top five healthy travel hacks jennifer raye

-I travel a lot and through my years of travel I’ve found there are a few no-fail ways to encourage a healthy and happy trip.
-It really is the small simple changes we make that can have a huge impact on our overall wellbeing.
+I travel a lot, and over the years I’ve found a few no-fail ways to ensure a healthy, happy trip.
+It really is the small, simple changes we make that can have a huge impact on our overall well-being.
 I’m currently in South Africa preparing to teach at a retreat.
-So I thought it would be a perfect time to share with you some simple things I do when I travel to stay healthy and sane.
+So I thought it would be a good time to share some simple things I do when I travel to stay healthy and sane.

 Healthy Travel Tips: